 - 5. REQUIRES DISCIPLINE: This class is known to have minimal "busy work," which may be desirable to some.
 But don't let that fool us.
 On the flip side, there's a huge degree of discipline required to keep up with the material.
-There are not a lot of assignments that determine your grade.
-So it is essential to do well on each of the components. - TWO AND A HALF HOURS OF LECTURE: Too long, I know.
+There is not a lot of assignments that determine your grade.
+So it is essential to do well on each of the components. - 6.
+TWO AND A HALF HOURS OF LECTURE: Too long, I know.
 Unfortunately, this time can not be split up (at least not in the near future).
 And the class can not extend out to two semesters.
 These options have actually already been explored and are not feasible for the school at this time.
+At least it will be a nice warm up to graduate school.
 I remember my med school lectures being 4 hours almost daily.
-It was painful.

-STUDENT FEEDBACK
+FEEDBACK

-I embrace student feedback, as I'm always trying to improve the course.
+I embrace it, as I'm always trying to improve the course.
 And this class is not a one-way street.
-Your comments make the course stronger.
 If you have any feedback, feel free to discuss with me.
-I'll also solicit anonymous feedback in class as well.
-IDEA surveys are helpful too, but really only helpful to future semester students, as I will not be able to view the responses until after this course ends.
+I'll solicit anonymous feedback in class as well.
+IDEA surveys are helpful too, but really only helpful to future semester students, as I will not be able to view them until after this course.